-All Aquarius Aquarium, Inc. clients are free to purchase fish from any source, including local fish stores and online sources.
+All Aquarius Aquarium, Inc. clients are free to purchase fish, plants or corals from any source, including local fish stores and online sources.
 As part of our service, we can, upon request, furnish recommended fish lists at no charge to make your shopping easier.
 Before heading out to the store, however, be sure to read our article on the Pitfalls of Buying Fish from Retail Fish Stores.

-If you would prefer to have Aquarius Aquarium, Inc. acquire your fish for you and deliver them to your aquarium, we are happy to take requests from our current clients.
+If you would prefer to have Aquarius Aquarium, Inc. acquire your fish, plants or corals for you and deliver them to your aquarium, we are happy to take requests from our current clients.
 When we have enough requests to meet a minimum set by our wholesaler, we make an order, subject to availability, of fish and corals on our list.
-Then, the fish go through a minimum of a two-week quarantine protocol at our office prior to being made available for delivery to our clients.
+Then, the fish go through a minimum two-week quarantine protocol at our office prior to being made available for delivery to our clients.
 (There is an additional fish transport, delivery and acclimation charge for this added service.)
 Please contact our office for current rates and further details.

 During the quarantine period, we not only feed your fish each day, but we also observe their behavior, medicate them if necessary and provide you with periodic updates by email, phone or text message.
 Please call for our current rates and to reserve one or more of our quarantine tanks.
 Think of us as the Spa for Fish!